xrdocs/8000/_tutorials/cisco-8800-fan-tray-fabric-card-line-card-replacement.md

 ## Line Card Replacement

+Line cards on 8800 chassis are available in two variants with respect to the ejector functionality.

+1. LC Type1 - Ejector Levers with Buttons
+2. LC Type2 - Ejector Levers with Latches

+Line cards have two ejector levers to release the card from the router.
+Use these levers to remove the line card and to seat the line card firmly in the router when line card is installed.
+The ejector levers align and seat the card connectors in the router.
+To avoid damaging card mechanical components, never carry a line card by the captive installation screws or ejector levers.
+Doing so can damage these components and cause card insertion problems.

+Opening the ejector levers of an installed line card causes the line card to shut down even when the captive screws are screwed in.
+To reboot the line card, users must do one of the following:

+- Remove and reinsert the line card and close the ejector levers.
+- Close the ejector levers and reload the card using the <code>reload location 0/line-card-slot force</code> command.

 ### Video

 <iframe width="560" height="315" src="https://www.youtube.com/watch?v=t9Ly9re5g3s?autoplay=1" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>{: .align-center}

 ### Line Card Removal

+1. Run the shutdown location 0/<location>/CPU0 command, which gracefully shuts down the line card.

+2. Verify that the Line Card LED for the slot that you specified turns off.
+Also, you can use the show platform command to verify that the status of the card is SHUT DOWN.
+3. Loosen the two captive screws.
+4.
+a)	LC Type1 - Press the ejector buttons to open two ejector levers.
+b)	LC Type2 - Slide the ejector lever latches outward and pull the two ejector levers.

+5. Use the ejector levers to pull the line card a couple of inches (about 5 cm) from the chassis.
+6. Close the ejector levers.
+Use one hand to hold the front of the line card, place your other hand under the line card to support its weight, pull it out of the chassis, and set it on an antistatic surface or inside an antistatic bag.

 ### Line Card Insertion

 ## General Verification